jbcoe/value_types/DRAFT.md

                       polymorphic&& other) noexcept(allocator_traits::is_always_equal::value);
 ```

 21. _Effects_: `alloc` is direct-non-list-initialized with `a`.
-If
+If `other` is
-    `other` is valueless, `*this` is valueless.
-Otherwise, if `alloc ==
+    valueless, `*this` is valueless.
+Otherwise, if `alloc == other.alloc` either
-    other.alloc` either constructs an object of type `polymorphic` that owns the
+    constructs an object of type `polymorphic` that owns the owned value of
-    owned value of other, making `other` valueless; or, owns an object of the
+    other, making `other` valueless; or, owns an object of the same type
-    same type constructed from the owned value of `other` using the specified
+    constructed from the owned value of `other` using the specified allocator,
-    allocator, considering that owned value as an rvalue.
+    considering that owned value as an rvalue.
 Otherwise if `alloc !=
-    other.alloc`, constructs an object of type `polymorphic` using the specified
+    other.alloc`, constructs an object of type `polymorphic`, considering that
-    allocator, considering that owned value as an rvalue.
+    owned value as an rvalue.

   _[Drafting note: The above is intended to permit a small-buffer-optimization
   and handle the case where allocators compare equal but we do not want to swap